majestic53/nesl/readme.md

 ### Compiling the project

-Run the following commands to compile the project:
+Navigate into the project directory and run the make command:

 ```
 cd nesl && make